 • Ga.
 Code Ann. § 40-6-55 – Failing to yield to a bicyclist

 There are numerous situations in which drivers are expected to yield.
-If you don’t and cause an accident, you can receive a ticket.
+If you don’t and cause an accident, you can receive a Georgia traffic ticket for the accident.
 For example, if you turn left when you have a flashing yellow light and do not yield to an oncoming car, you can receive a ticket.

 Failure to yield is a misdemeanor offense under any of these statutes.
 If you are found guilty or admit to the offense, you will receive three points on your license and a fine of up to a maximum of $1,000.
 Your insurance premiums will also likely increase.
 While up to 12 months of probation is possible, it is unlikely to be ordered.
 The amount of your fine will depend on the circumstances of your case and the jurisdiction where the violation occurred.